Ophiase/Board-Game-CPP/README.md

     - Each game have it's own implementation of Game class
         - a Game class is a view for a specific game.
 - #### Controller :
-    - Each game have it's own implementation of Manager class, Action class
+    - Each game have it's own implementation of Manager class
     - Manager acts as the controller :
         - it initialize the first game state, check if an action is valid before applying it.
-    - ActionType :
-        - it require to implements the following methods
-            - ``getActions`` : Get all the actions appliable on a given GameState.
-                - Checkers queen can have a gigantic number of actions possibles, so we restrict the actions given for capture.
-            - ``hasRemainingActions`` : is there any action left ?
-            - ``isValid`` : Can the action be applied on a GameState ?for
-            - ``apply`` : Apply the action onto a GameState.
-            - ``actionEquivalence`` : Doe the two actions have the same effect over a given GameState

 ## Future Development